nonah95/Assignment-2/README.md

 #Part 1: Visualizing the data

-visualize a wine quality dataset using a scatter plot to show the relationship between two variables, "Alcohol" and "Malic Acid," and their association with wine quality.
+I visualize a wine quality dataset using a scatter plot to show the relationship between two variables, "Alcohol" and "Malic Acid," and their association with wine quality.

 - **Figure Setup**: `plt.figure(figsize=(10, 6))` specifies the plot size.
 - **Scatter Plot**: `plt.scatter(...)` plots "Alcohol" on the x-axis and "Malic Acid" on the y-axis, with colors representing wine quality.